 When you are growing another human in your body, you definitely need more rest.
 Your body is working extra hard to nurture a growing child, make more blood, and pump blood faster (among a number of other things).
 It’s best if you can get a few extra hours of sleep at night when you are pregnant, but if that’s not possible then a few naps during the day could help.2 Dealing with morning sickness or body pain can make it hard for you to fall and stay asleep, but you should try and sleep as often or as long you possibly can.

 3. If You Aren’t Keeping Well

 Your immune system depends on sleep to stay healthy.
 If you’re having troubles with your sleep, it can change the response of your immune system drastically.
 This means you can even have trouble fighting common infections and recovering as well.
 Your body produces infection-fighting antibodies when you are asleep.
 These are necessary to get better.
 If you feel like you are coming down with something, get as much sleep as possible.
-Also, avoid watching television and using your mobile right before getting shuteye because electronic devices emit blue light and this can
+Also, avoid watching television and using your mobile right before getting shuteye because electronic devices emit blue light and this can disturb your sleep.3

 4. If You’re Exercising Hard